 This procedure was not about the general protection of data stored in 1 & 1, but about how customers can access their contract information.
 The case in question already occurred in 2018.
 Specifically, it was about the telephone query of the mobile number of a former partner.
 The responsible employee fulfilled all the requirements of the then valid 1 & 1 security guidelines.
 At that time, two-factor authentication was common and there was no single market standard for higher security requirements.

-This issue once again shows us the importance of the penetration tests.
+This issue once again shows us the importance of penetration tests.
 We all know tech giants spending huge amounts of money on penetration tests to evaluate their safeguards.
 But it seems like most penetration testers are focusing mainly on software and network security.

-The problems similar to this one underlines the importance of testing the authentication methods, social engineering aspects and even the physical location and accessibility of the devices, such as servers.
+The problems similar to this one underline the importance of testing the authentication methods, social engineering aspects and even the physical location and accessibility of the devices, such as servers.
 Web hosting companies should rule out any possibilities of GDPR violations during the penetration tests and even ask the penetration testers to create and evaluate unusual situations to improve their methods and employees.